VintageCollector/bmw-g30-dashboard-ets2/README.md

 ## Video
 [![Demo](https://youtube.com/shorts/gNk2IcqHBqA?feature=share)

-If you are interted to play with the code you can take a look the below video on how to flash teh original code via MS VSCode:
+If you are interested to play with the code you can take a look at the below video on how to flash the original code via MS VSCode:

 ## Video